 4. Grant funds shall be awarded in accordance with the final ranking list of the applications considered for grant assistance in a given funding cycle, unless otherwise provided by the Legislature.
 Special Category funds shall not be provided for projects which were not applied for, reviewed and recommended in accordance with procedures outlined in these Guidelines, unless otherwise provided by the Legislature.

-5. Following legislative appropriation, any applicant on the ranked list that has not completed a previously-funded Special Category grant project by July 1 of the year for which funds are appropriated, will be passed over and the funds will be allocated to the next grantee on the list without an active Special Category grant project under contract.
+5. Following legislative appropriation, any applicant on the ranked list that has not completed a previously-funded Special Category grant project by July 1 of the year for which funds are appropriated will be passed over and the funds will be allocated to the next grantee on the list without an active Special Category grant project under contract.

 6. If reallocation of grant funds becomes necessary due to completion of a project at less than anticipated cost or project cancellation during the Grant Period the Division will proceed as follows: